iris-art/bearch/REPORT.md

 - ProfileActivity : This activity show the profile of the user with the option to edit the profile (including profile-picture)

+### challanges

+- During the time I was building this app I found out that using the Google Maps Api was not free.
+So checking where the user was and calculating the distance between band and member was pretty impossible.
+I made it easy for myself by just giving the users a couple of options per Province (for now only in the Netherlands) to choose from.
+This is also the way of filtering bands and musicians, just by the nearest city they life to.
+- Another struggle I got was with the slow api, I spent a whole day on changing my api to localhost.
+- When I was trying to create the request function I found out that there was not a proper way to do this easily when users are allowed to join multiple bands or make multiple request (for now it's only possible to join one band).
+At this time it's also not possible to change the members of your band and the members are all showed as email-names because that were the only UNIQUE fields in the database.